Immunisation information for Aboriginal and Torres Strait Islander people

 1. NSW immunisation Schedule – free vaccinations for Aboriginal and Torres Strait Islander people

-The Immunisation Schedule for all Indigenous People lists all the vaccinations that are free at each age for everyone and additional vaccines for Aboriginal people.
+The NSW Immunisation Schedule lists all the vaccinations that are free at each age for everyone and additional vaccines for Aboriginal people.
 You will need to visit your local doctor, AMS or health services to receive these vaccinations on time and for them to be recorded onto the AIR (Australian Immunisation Register).

 Click here for more information on vaccine preventable diseases.